The Kore Gang: Development

 The game was originally conceived by designer Klaus Lyngeled, formerly of Shiny Entertainment.
 He quit his job at Shiny to found his own company, Zoink, in order to be able to work full-time on this project.

 Zoink began to develop a version of the game for the Xbox.
 In 2003, CDV Software obtained the publishing rights, and planned a release at the end of 2003, but had to drop the project soon after due to financial difficulties.

 In 2006, independent production house Games Foundation obtained a license to further develop the game, and announced a version for the Wii.

 The PAL version is multi-language and contains English, German, French and Spanish voices-overs.

 Reception

 The game received mixed reviews.
 Critics such as those for Wiisworld praised the madcap sense of humor and colorful graphics but criticized the clumsy camera control.
 The game's aggregate score on Metacritic is 70/100.

 Alexander Winkel of GameZone gave a game 8.4 out of 10 saying that "Nevertheless, this title is one of the best Wii games and captivates above all with a beautiful art design and a good dose of humor."

 Thomas Nickel of Eurogamer had compared the game formula to Banjo-Kazooie, Crash Bandicoot and Rayman.

-Lars Peterke of Nintendo WiiX gave it a score of 8.2 out of 10 and compared it to Mario Galaxy.
+Lars Peterke of Nintendo WiiX gave it a score of 8.2 out of 10 and compared it to Super Mario Galaxy.